This Health Fact will tell you how to care for yourself at home after hip arthroscopy.

 You will go home the day of surgery.
 You should try to rest as much as you can and elevate your legs.
 This will help reduce any pain and swelling.

 You may notice some swelling in your hip, thigh, or down your leg past your knee for a few days after surgery.
 If the swelling gets worse, decrease your activities.

 You may have bruising in your pelvic or hip area.
 You may also have some mild to moderate cramping in the thigh muscles for the first few days.
 This is normal and will go away.

 You may feel numb in your thigh, groin, or ankle.
 Any numbness should go away in a few days to a few weeks.

 The leg can also feel cooler than normal, which is from reduced activity.
 This should improve in a few days though it may not fully go away until you are walking normally.

 You will use crutches after surgery.
 Even if you can step and place weight on your leg, you should still use the crutches until you see your physical therapist.
 The physical therapist will tell you when you can stop using them.

 Most people will use crutches for 1-2 weeks.
 Other patients may need crutches for up to four weeks.
 You will be told how much weight you can put on your leg when you go home.

 No driving until you have full use of your right leg.
+Your physical therapist, physician assistant, or surgeon can help you figure out when you can drive.
 No driving until you have been off your narcotic pain medicine for 24 hours.